Professor James Larkin is a Medical Oncologist specialising in the treatment of melanoma and cancers of the kidney.

-Professor Larkin took a first in Natural Sciences from Cambridge University and undertook clinical training at Oxford University, qualifying in 1996.
-He underwent general medical training in London and in 2001 won a Medical Research Council Fellowship for a Clinician, carrying out laboratory research at The Institute of Cancer Research, London, which led to the award of a PhD.
-He completed specialist training at The Royal Marsden and was appointed a Consultant in 2008.
+Professor Larkin grew up in North Cornwall before taking a first in Natural Sciences from Cambridge University.
+He undertook clinical training at Oxford University, qualifying in 1996.
+He underwent general medical training in London and in 2001 won a Medical Research Council Fellowship for a Clinician, carrying out laboratory research at the Institute of Cancer Research leading to a PhD.
+Specialist training was completed at The Royal Marsden and he was appointed a Consultant in 2008.

 His research interests involve trying to understand cancer and its consequences better as well as developing improved treatments, particularly with targeted therapies and immunotherapies.

 He is a past National Institute for Health Research (NIHR) National Specialty Lead for Early Phase Oncology Trials, as well as a past Chair of the NCRI Renal Cancer Clinical Studies Group, The Royal Marsden/ICR Committee for Clinical Research and the CRUK Clinical Research Monitoring Panel.